Search This Blog

 Hospital Conditions

 All of my life, every news outlet has said the NHS is struggling.
 It's the state of the UK.
 It has been underfunded for decades.
 Working in hospital wards can be depleting work.
 The Countess of Chester Hospital had its own equipment problems, it was typically understaffed with a high volume of infants who required care.
-The demand must have been high.
-Nurses are beneath doctors, HCA's are beneath nurses, there is a hierarchy.
+The demand was excessively high!
+In tbe pecking order, nurses are not as high as doctors, HCA's are subordinates to nurses, there is a hierarchy.
 Nurses and HCA's spend most time attending to patients.
-Would a busy nurse be more likely to plan a complicated killing in a busy ward, or something more direct?
+Think: would an overworked tired nurse even have time to carry out elabourate killings in her busy ward?

-As of 2024 the hospital came under investigation for manslaughter.
+As of 2024 the hospital itself came under investigation for manslaughter.
 After the media attention, the hospital increased staff, decrease admissions and improved equipment resulting with improved mortality.
 Would mortality rates have been safe if Letby's team had worked in a gold star private hospital instead?
+Have we forgotten the dangers of failing hospital wards?

 Compromising Factors

 Sensationalism and public scrutiny likely pressurised the investigation’s direction.
 We all wanted our witch to stand trial for what we perceived to be the worst of all crimes, which in reality, may never have happened.
 It was the hospital vs the witch.
-Solid evidence was rejected, instead notes and speculation was considered sufficient.
+Solid evidence was rejected in court, played down under the weight of personal notes and speculation.
+Is that good enough?

 The Final Stretch of The Trial

-Has the Lucy Letby case been scrutinised enough?
+Has the Lucy Letby case been sufficiently scrutinised?
 Was the evidence compiled by professionals throughout the trial all taken into account?
+No.

-Various broadcasting intellectuals including Peter Hitchins, have spoken out about the need for a fair trial.
-One talk show expert mentioned taking the case to the Prime Minister.
+Various political types, professionals and broadcasting intellectuals including Peter Hitchins, have spoken out about the need for a fair trial.
+One talk show expert mentioned taking the case to the Prime Minister, Starmer.

 Meticulously Planned Murders or a Zoned Out Nurse in an Under-staffed Ward?